CogentRedTester/mpv-file-browser/README.md

 ### Multiselect commands
 When multiple items are selected the command can be run for all items in the order they appear on the screen.
 This can be controlled by the `multiselect` flag, which takes a boolean value.
-When not set the flag defaults to `true`.
+When not set the flag defaults to `false`.

 There are two different multiselect modes, controlled by the `multi-type` option.
 There are two options: